Have you ever sent a LinkedIn connection message, only to be met with deafening silence? We’ve all been there.

 - You avoid potentially messing up by saying something wrong—hence why I’ve gotten the best results with this one.

-Common Ground: This is like finding a familiar face in a crowd.
-Highlight shared experiences, mutual connections, or common interests.
 It shows that you’ve done your homework and see a specific reason for connecting, which can be very compelling.
 It’s an essential approach for how to build connections on LinkedIn.

 Why I like this approach: